sql-machine-learning/elasticdl/docs/designs/ps_design.md

 The optimizer of PS is responsible for applying gradients to parameters in KVStore.
 Embedding table parameter needs to be handled carefully, since its not a standard `tf.Variable`.
 We have implemented a [OptimizeWrapper](https://github.com/sql-machine-learning/elasticdl/blob/develop/elasticdl/python/master/optimizer_wrapper.py) already to handle this.
 We will move it to from master to pserver part.

-The optimzer supports two kinds of parameter updating strategies: sync-SGD and async-SGD.
-In sync-SGD, optimizer needs to wait for a certain number of gradients, and then apply the gradients to parameters.
+The optimizer supports two kinds of parameter updating strategies: sync-SGD and async-SGD.
+In sync-SGD, the optimizer needs to wait for a certain number of gradients, and then apply the gradients to parameters.
 In async-SGD, the  `apply_gradient` function of optimizer inside will be called inside `push_gradient` RPC service directly.

 ### RPC Service
 PS provides RPC service for workers.
 There are three important events that PS should interact with workers: